ashweta1/dronerl/README.md

 Library to run multi-agent reinforcement learning for Drone configuration application.
 ======================================================================================
-Code in this library:

 dronerl/centralized_mdp: MDP model for centralized model with joint observation and joint action for all agents
-- cs229_gym_envs/drone_grid_env.py: custom implementation of grid env based in GridWorldEnv, extended to support multiple agents and targets.
+- cs229_gym_envs/drone_grid_env.py: My custom implementation of grid env based in GridWorldEnv, extended to support multiple agents and targets.
 - main.py: Implementation of Q-learning to train, and a function to load and test the learnt policy.

 dronerl/: Multi-agent RL training with PPO/DQN/DDPG using a parameter sharing approach to learn a single policy through ray[rllib], using PettingZooo MPE env.